 Opening Hours: 6am-6pm

 Tip: Best time to visit the temple is during lunch hour or just before sunset.
 It is also the best place to see a panoramic view of Chiang Mai city.

-Are you planning a trip to Chiang Mai soon?
-How about booking your accommodation here?
+Planning a trip to Chiang Mai soon?
+Let’s book your accommodation here:

 This post contains affiliate links, which means that if you click through and make a purchase, I will receive a small commission, at no extra cost to you.
 All opinions shared in this post are my own.